 Fuji-san (san=mountain), with an altitude of 3,776 meters, is not just the highest in Japan.
 It's not just a world-famous Japan's symbol with its complete shape of elegant triangular pyramid.
-It's not just the most popular mountain in Japan for foreign toutsts to climb.
-It's sure been a spiritual home for the Japanese for a long time, most probably ever since B.C.
+It's not just the most popular mountain in Japan for international tourists to climb.
+It's sure been a spiritual home for the Japanese for centuries, most probably ever since B.C.
 Ancient Japanese must have gazed in awe very much indeed at Fuji-san, being overwhelmed by its graceful beauty.
 The word fuji stands for immortality in Japanese language.
-So they called it Fuji-san, a mountain of immortality, wishing for their longevity or an eternal life.
+So they called it Fuji-san (san= muntain), a mountain of immortality, wishing for their longevity or an eternal life.

 Spiritual Fuji-san In the Edo Period (1603-18687), there were a bunch of village delegations from across Japan, so-called Fuji-ko.
 They climbed Fuji-san in the summer, chanting a prayer to the Buddha on their way to and from the mountain top on behalf of their own village people.